FooBarShebang/codecs_lib/Documentation/References/UD001_cobs_reference.md

 ![Class diagram of the module](../UML/cobs/cobs_classes.png)

-Unlike the Python library in the PyPI depository [[2]](#References) or in the NodeJS module *cobs* used by the NodeJS implementation of the *libhps* library this implementation is based on the slice indexing and strings splitting.
+Unlike the Python library in the PyPI depository [[2]](#References) or in the NodeJS module *cobs* this implementation is based on the slice indexing and strings splitting.

 The **encode()** method uses splitting in order to produce a sequence of non-zero bytes sequences (it is possible for a sub-sequence to be of the zero length), and slicing to split long non-zero sequence (> 254 characters).
 For each slice of the non-zero length its length + 1 is palced into the resulting string first, followed by the slice itself.
 Unless the length of the sub-string is 254 characters, or it is the last sub-string in the initial data string, the '\x01' (one) character is placed after it.
 The zero length sub-strings are represented by the '\x01' character, which happend in the case of zero ('\x00') being the first of the last character in the intial string, or two or more consecutive zeroes in the intial string.
 The produced sub-strings are copied as blocks, not in the byte-per-byte manner.
 See figure below for the details.